 - I was worried about the sickness.
 Would I be constantly throwing up?
 I hate throwing up.
 I didn’t once break my no puking rule, but I did feel sick most days, especially in the evenings for a while.

 - I was absolutely terrified about labor and delivery.
 There are just so many wildcards that can come at you and you really can’t predict or control your birth.
 Will I be able to handle the pain, even with all the drugs?
-As it turns out, I had to get induced because of the diabetes so nothing went like I expected.
+As it turns out, I had to get induced because of gestational diabetes, so nothing went like I expected.
 Also, they turned off my epidural when it came time to push, and that was just awful.
 I’ll be carrying this fear with me to a future pregnancy.

 - I worried whether I’d be able to really love a little stranger or if I would resent his or her presence in my life.
 I know, totally didn’t need to worry about that.
 Though now I worry how will I be able to love another baby like I love this one.